flaturtha/64-testaments/madness-of-krill/madness_v1.md

 When I finally stopped running, I found myself in the old churchyard.
 The bright morning has surrendered to the cold, dreariness of an early winter day.
 Rain hung in the air but refused to fall.

-I leaned against a large crypt and watched the breath fog in great puffs.
+I leaned against a large crypt and watched my breath fog in great puffs.
 Despite the chill in the air, I was sweating.

 “You have met him,” came a deep voice, booming yet soft.